GoogleChrome/developer.chrome.com/site/en/blog/coep-credentialless-origin-trial/index.md

 * `Cross-Origin-Embedder-Policy: credentialless`
 * `Cross-Origin-Opener-Policy:same-origin`

-If you have any feedback on this functionality, please file an issue at [the GitHub repository](https://github.com/WICG/credentiallessness).
+If you have any feedback on this functionality, file an issue at [the GitHub repository](https://github.com/WICG/credentiallessness).

 ## What's coming next